Celdir/Reactive/README.md

 2. Leaderboard Server - Interfaces with Cassandra and stores state.

-3. Web Server - Serves the website itself.
+3. Web Server -  Literally static files and Javascript.

 Code should be put into directories appropriately.

+We make no promises about quality, nor effectiveness.
+Twas a good run.

+Requires Flask to function, using a wonderful web template from [TEMPLATED](http://templated.co).

+Released under MIT license.

+Thanks and Gig 'Em!